damiansima/fire-sale/README.md

 name: da stress test
 host: https://www.fake-host.com
 ```
-The host will be used as the base to all the HTTP requests
+The host will be used as the base of all the HTTP requests

 ## DSL :: Parameters
-This section describes the amount of traffic you want to generate and how to get there
+This section describes the amount of traffic you want to generate and how to get there:
 ```
   parameters:
     noofrequest: 10